 6. The Fact that Others Will Loan You Money to Do It – At Good Rates

-Financial institutions see real estate investing as low risk.
+Financial institutions see real estate investments as low risk.
 The mortgage rates for investment properties are lower than you’d pay for the mortgage on a personal residence.
 However, you’ll pay one to three percentage points more in interest for the rental property.
 If you’d pay 4% for a personal mortgage, you’d pay 5% to 7% for the rental property.

 Conversely, the stricter loan-to-value ratio for rental properties means most people don’t have to pay mortgage insurance because they had to put 20% to 40% down.
 If you want to invest in real estate with no money, you need to develop the ability to recognize, understand and even take advantage of other people’s money.
-You may still need some money for making a down payment, when opting for financing investment real estate through conventional loans.
+You may still need some money for making a down payment, when opting for financing through conventional loans.

 7. The Favorable Tax Treatment

 You can deduct mortgage interest as a rental expense on your taxes.
 You can write off legitimate expenses for maintaining your investment property, and depreciation could significantly reduce the rental income you have to pay taxes on.
 You can deduce management costs, cleaning, pest control and insurance costs.
 You will pay capital gains tax on the increased value of the property when you sell it.